cyrozap/broadcom-crystal-hd-re/Notes.md

     - Configure with `./configure --target=arc-elf32`.
     - Assemble code with `arc-elf32-as -marc6`.
-  - The last version of GCC to support this architecture is version 4.5.4, but the code has bitrotted significantly and can't be built on modern systems as-is.
+  - The last version of GCC to support this architecture is version 4.5.4, but the code has bitrotted significantly and can't be built as-is on modern systems.
   - A complete toolchain precompiled for x86 can be downloaded [here][toolchain], but it uses extremely old versions of GCC and binutils (GCC 3.4.5 and binutils 2.15).